WA9ONY/LoRa/Meshtastic_CLI/README.md

 The CLI tool allows users to access and control the Meshtastic device's functionalities without relying on graphical interfaces.
 This flexibility is ideal for developers, tinkerers, and advanced users who need to script, automate, or perform detailed customizations.

-Why Use the Meshtastic CLI Tool?
 The Meshtastic CLI tool is essential for:

-Configuration: Customize device settings such as channel parameters, power levels, and region-specific options.
++ Configuration: Customize device settings such as channel parameters, power levels, and region-specific options.
-Network Management: Monitor network traffic, view connected nodes, and troubleshoot issues.
++ Network Management: Monitor network traffic, view connected nodes, and troubleshoot issues.
-Scripting and Automation: Automate tasks like firmware updates, mass configuration, or logging.
++ Scripting and Automation: Automate tasks like firmware updates, mass configuration, or logging.
-Debugging: Access detailed logs and device information for diagnosing network problems.
++ Debugging: Access detailed logs and device information for diagnosing network problems.
-Advanced Features: Explore and enable experimental or less frequently used features.
++ Advanced Features: Explore and enable experimental or less frequently used features.

 <HR>